Race track: Track layout

 Some car tracks are of an oval shape, and can be banked, which allows almost universal spectator views or high speed racing (cycling, stock cars).
 A famous one is Nardò where high-speed manufacturer testing often takes place, and the Indianapolis Motor Speedway.
 Some oval tracks are variations on an oval shape, for practical reasons or to introduce varying difficulties such as Talladega (a tri-oval).
 Most race tracks have meandering circuits with many curves, chicanes and changes in height, to allow for a challenge in skill to the competitors, notably motocross and touring car racing – these tend to predominate throughout most of the world, but especially in Europe.

 Road circuits

 Flatter meandering motorsport courses are sometimes called 'road circuits', originating in the fact that the earliest road racing circuits were simply closed-off public roads.
 Some car racetracks are specifically configured in a long straight, namely drag racing.

 True road circuits are still in use, e.g. the Australian GP has been run in Adelaide and continues to be in Melbourne on regular city streets.
-The most famous of these are the Monaco GP, and the Spa-Francorchamps circuit in Belgium.
-These are not permanent facilities built for racing.
+The most famous of these are the Monaco GP, and the Circuit de la Sarthe circuit in Le Mans, France.
+These are not permanent facilities built for racing (although parts of the Circuit de la Sarthe are purpose-built, and closed to the public).